-For semester or year-long study abroad programs, you must have a minimum cumulative GPA of 2.5 and not have any existing or pending judicial sanctions.
+For semester or year-long study abroad programs, a minimum cumulative GPA of 2.5 is required, with no existing or pending judicial sanctions.
 Some programs require a cumulative GPA of 2.75 or 3.0.

-If you're interested in our Semester in Orvieto Program, you must have a minimum cumulative GPA of 2.0/4.0.
+If you're interested in our Semester in Orvieto Program, a minimum cumulative GPA of 2.0/4.0 is required.

 When Can Students Study Abroad?